Best Kayak Fish Finders For 2026

 HAWKEYE AMAZON BASS PRO SHOP

-Why I Like the HawkEye FishTrax
+Why I Like The HawkEye FishTrax

 I’ve been using a HawkEye FishTrax 1C k on my standup paddleboard for several years.
 The transducer and fish finder display fit on an articulated plastic arm attached to a gear track on my board.
 Since the HawkEye runs on AAA batteries, I don’t have to run wires to an external battery.
 The little display is waterproof and backlit with bottom lock and fish ID to help interpret sonar data.
 I have several choices for color palettes to match the fishing conditions.
 And while I use the FishTrax on my paddleboard, I can also mount the transducer to the kayak hull and power the display with a 12-volt battery.